-For parents, it’s critical to make sure helping their child pay the college tab won’t shortchange their own home, retirement savings, or other short- and long-term financial goals.
+For parents, it’s critical to make sure that helping their child pay the college tab won’t shortchange their own home equity, retirement savings, or other short- and long-term financial goals.
 “Parents must do a trade-off analysis and remember they can borrow for college but not for retirement,” Bernhardt suggests.

 The good news is that there are tax-savvy accounts that can help you save.
 Among them:

-- Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Act (UTMA) accounts, offer more investment choices, but weigh more heavily on financial aid.
-They offer limited tax benefits, and the money saved becomes the child’s at a certain age, regardless of whether he or she goes on to college.
+- Custodial accounts, either Uniform Gifts to Minors Act (UGMA) accounts or Uniform Transfers to Minors Act (UTMA) accounts, offer more investment choices but weigh more heavily on financial aid.
+They offer limited tax advantages, and the money saved becomes the child’s at a certain age, regardless of whether he or she goes to college.

-- Coverdell Education Savings Accounts (ESAs) offer tax-free growth and are designated for a child’s educational expenses, but annual contributions are limited to $2,000 per beneficiary.
+- Coverdell education savings accounts (ESAs) offer tax-free growth, can be used for college but also for primary education, and are designated for a child’s education expenses, but annual contributions are limited to $2,000 per beneficiary.
 Still, if you’re contributing only $2,000 or less per year, these savings vehicles can be attractive, particularly because they offer a broad range of investment options.
-(Note: Fidelity does not offer Coverdell ESAs).
+(Note: Fidelity does not offer Coverdell ESAs.)

 In the end, the more you save, the less you have to borrow.
 You don’t want your newly minted college grad trapped in a debt bubble that could limit his or her financial future.

-- Read Viewpoints: The ABC’s of college savings plans and Personal economy: College trumps McMansion
+- Read Viewpoints: The ABC’s of college savings plans and How to pay off debt—and save too.

 - Use our College Planner to understand costs and monthly savings needs.